moelholm/smallexamples/springboot-jpa-timezones/README.md

  - Notice  `spring.jpa.properties.hibernate.jdbc.time_zone:UTC`.
 This is how we instruct Hibernate to serialize timestamps into UTC.
  - Notice `?useLegacyDatetimeCode=false` in the database URL.
 This is IMPORTANT if you want the Hibernate configuration to work.

 So basically we use Hibernate specific configuration to force dates to be serialized in UTC/GMT.

+Look at `src/main/java/com/moelholm/JpaIntegrationTests.java`.
+This class contains a test that documents the effect of the Hibernate UTC/GMT configuration.

+Look at `src/main/java/com/moelholm/JdbcIntegrationTests.java`.
+This class contains a test that illustrates what Hibernate does under the cover: Effectively passing a timezone aware `Calendar` instance to the underlying JDBC API.

 If you use MariaDB (like this example) or MySQL then you could also just append `&serverTimezone=GMT` to the database URL.